VEuPathDB/offprint/ReadMe.md

 ### Features

+- Given the name of website hostname, e.g. `offprint toxodb.org`, offprint will programmatically determine the user and application databases that need to be cloned and the website source code that is required.
 - Imports, over network link, the source website's application and user databases to destination databases on the appliance.
 This helps ensure that the database is in sync with the website application code.
 - Website source code is checked out from SCM at the same revision as the source website.
 This helps ensure that the code is in sync with the databases (in particular, with the tuning tables).